Sergeon/async-await-transpilation-example/README.md

 works.
 Also, four html pages are provided within `/html/` that demonstrate how blocking javascript code interacts with animations and how the async/await 'blocking' code doesn't.

+##Spanish
+A spanish version is available in the branch **esp**, with explanatory comments translated to spanish.